pokhrelapar/api-project/readme.md

 1. Clone the repository using git clone https://github.com/pokhrelapar/api-project.git or downloading as a zip file.
 2. Go to the directory where the repo is saved.
 Extract the files.
 3. Open the api-project.py file in a code editor.
 Only change the value of the  API_KEY = 'xxx-xxxx-xxx' to your own API key.
 The default username is apiuser.
 If different, change the value of the field self.username = 'xxxxxx' to your own username.
 The username and password is  then combined with a username:password to form a base64-encoded string.
 Save the file.
+4. There is a csv file called TestReport.
+It was generated using the program.
+You can either keep it to cross check the file generated when running the program on your end or delete it.
-3. Open the folder containing the api-project.py file in terminal.
+5. Open the folder containing the api-project.py file in terminal.
 Run the follwing command: python api-project.py
 4. The program saves the ouput as a csv file.
 Look for a file called EmailReport.csv as the output.
 5. Alternatively, you can acess the  Google Colab notebook for the project through https://colab.research.google.com/drive/1myXF1SmaZA-1kXVfRn7RJceyTONv72nh?usp=sharing and run the first cell.
 This is only meant for testing purposes.
 Also, you can create a vritual envrionment using Anaconda and then install the necesary dependencies and then run the program.